Skip to content

 Multifactor Authentication (MFA) is an authentication mechanism used in addition to your username and password in order to verify your identity.
 This added layer of security keeps your account and personal information safer and should be used whenever possible.
 Even if hackers discover your password, they won't be able to access your account without completing the second authentication.

-If a cell phone is not an option for your multifactor device, you can purchase a USB security key, which looks like a small flash drive.
+If a mobile phone is not an option for your multifactor device, you can purchase a USB security key, which looks like a small flash drive.
 Please visit this page for more information on the USB security keys.

 Multifactor Frequently Asked Questions

 If you forget your device or if it stops working, you can request an MFA bypass for the day.
-Contact the IT Help Desk at 812-465-1080, or use the self-service bypass MFA form.
+Contact the IT Service Desk at 812-465-1080, or use the self-service bypass MFA form.
 If calling the Help Desk, you will be required to verify your identity, and then your account will be configured to not require MFA until the next business day.
 Please note when setting this up it may take up to one hour to take effect, although it usually is much quicker.

 You may see an MFA pop-up on your phone when you are not working, or while you are working but not from your location.
 If you don’t recognize it – don’t approve it!
 It may mean a hacker has gotten your password and is trying to access your account.